 Scientists are able to measure the overall scale of global and regional emissions, but honing in with precision on a particular high-emitting facility has proven to be surprisingly challenging.
 Regulators are often reliant on self-reporting or on-site inspections, providing them with nothing more than a rough approximation.
 Companies themselves depend on expensive monitoring techniques subject to weather and other variables, making it difficult to plan out an effective emissions reduction plan.

 Montreal-based GHGSat has proposed one potential solution: taking to the sky.
 Started in 2011 with seed funding from Sustainable Development Technology Canada, GHGSat uses microsatellites bristling with sensors to monitor emissions at the facility level.
-GHGSat’s satellites can monitor any industrial site on the planet without the need to ever access them physically by using telescopic lenses and tools that measure infrared light – capturing both their carbon dioxide and methane emissions.
+GHGSat’s satellites can monitor any industrial site on the planet without the need to ever access them physically.
+It does this by using telescopic lenses and tools that measure infrared light – capturing both their carbon dioxide and methane emissions.

 Since its first satellite was launched in 2016, GHGSat has made over 4,000 measurements at hundreds of sites around the world, including oil and gas facilities, power stations, landfills and animal feedlots, among other sources.
 High-profile initiatives have included an ongoing pilot project funded by the Canadian Oil Sands Innovation Alliance, Emissions Reduction Alberta, Encana and other others in Alberta to measure emissions above two tailings ponds and one mine face.
 GHGSat estimates that satellite monitoring can ultimately reduce operating costs by more than 50% for oil sands operators, all while offering 12 times more measurements every year.